Fall hours 2022 — Mondays & Wednesdays: 9am-8:30pm; Tuesdays & Fridays: 9am-6pm; Thursdays: 11am-6pm.

 Raising a Reader (RAR) is a data-driven, national family reading program which provides weekly bags of books to parents of children zero to five.
-The program at Central now serves 480 families.
+The program at Central serves hundreds of families.
 “The RAR model takes place in the community, not just the library,” Tonia says.

 Library staff members routinely go to preschools, home day cares, and elementary schools to rotate the reader bags, conduct a story time, offer parent engagement workshops, and more.